Edition for Web Developers — Last Updated 23 October 2025

 attribute is used to specify whether an element's attribute values and the values of its

 leave them unchanged.
-It is an attribute is an enumerated attribute with the
+It is an enumerated attribute with the

 following keywords and states: